Skip to content

 How to get useful crash information (backtrace)

-Please install the following packages: gdb, kdenlive-dbg, libmlt-dbg (package names may slightly change depending on your distro)
+Please install the following packages: gdb, kdenlive-dbg, libmlt-dbg (package names may be slightly different depending on your distro)

 When Kdenlive crashes, if the KDE crash handler dialog pops up, you can copy the data it provides.
 Otherwise, start Kdenlive from a terminal like this: